Skip to main content

 What to Pack

-SPF 50+ sunscreen mandatory - UV index 8 at 1,279 m (4,196 ft) altitude creates intense exposure even on cloudy days
+SPF 50+ sunscreen and reapply every 2 hours - UV index 8 will burn you faster than you think at Lusaka's 1,279 m (4,196 ft) altitude where UV is more intense

 Insider Knowledge